-Go here if you like: Colonial architecture, old history, boutique hotels, humidity
+Go here if you like: Colonial architecture, old history, boutique hotels, shopping, humidity

 A bit of context: Cartagena has had a fascinating history.
 The old part, probably the only part you will visit, is walled from the days of pirate invasions.
 It is a maze of pretty streets, and it took me a few days to get my bearings.

 The 2hr Old City Free Walking Tour Cartagena sets sail from the Naval Museum, Plaza Santa Teresa at 10am and 4pm every day of the week.
 I thought it was great; you walk around the city, learning about the founding of the city, the personalities key to the city’s history (e.g. India Catalina and Saint Peter Claver) and about the people who make up the culture of the city today.

 Insider Tours is a social enterprise, working with the real Cartagena (ie. Communities outside of the wall).
 The tours take you on unique visits to Bazurto Market, champeta parties and city tours hosted urban indigenous communities.

 I found myself more than once at the cosy Caponera Café Bar.
 Loved the local feel and that people found space to dance salsa between the tables.
 I challenge you to stay seated…I failed.